mxk/burble/README.md

 **Project status:** Under active development.
 Tested on Linux, macOS, and Windows.
 Not accepting external contributions at this time.
 The library implements all components for a BLE GATT server (peripheral role) and LE Secure Connections pairing.
 Minimum supported Bluetooth version is 5.0.
 All APIs are subject to change prior to v1.0.

+Burble exposes the full functionality of a BLE controller, so some familiarity with the Bluetooth Core Specification and other relevant documents is expected.

 Reference documents:

 * [Bluetooth Core Specification v5.4][Core] (LE Core Configuration as defined in [Vol 0] Part B, Section 4.4)